Who Administers SNAP: Markets, Vendors, or Both?

 Vendors and markets interested in operating SNAP systems must go through the same application process with FNS to become SNAP-authorized retailers.
 Once authorized, they must also obtain the same technology to process SNAP EBT payments.
 However, the operation of this technology is different for vendors and markets:

-• Vendor-Operated: Alternatively, a market could forgo a centralized system and encourage vendors to apply individually to the USDA Food and Nutrition Service (FNS) to become SNAP-authorized retailers.
+- Vendor-Operated: Alternatively, a market could forgo a centralized system and encourage vendors to apply individually to the USDA Food and Nutrition Service (FNS) to become SNAP-authorized retailers.
 Once approved, vendors would purchase or rent their own POS devices and use them to accept SNAP benefits at their booths.
+With separate FNS authorization, vendors may also be able to accept SNAP benefits online.
+For more information on eligibility requirements, click here.

 For a further comparison of the two options, see the table below.
 As you consider your choices, keep in mind that a market or vendor may use one of two kinds of POS devices: one that accepts only SNAP EBT cards, or one that accepts SNAP EBT, debit, and credit cards.
 It is possible for markets to accept SNAP benefits using only a telephone and paper vouchers, rather than a SNAP EBT card, but this Toolkit focuses mainly on SNAP benefit systems involving the use of EBT cards, as they are the most widespread.